PCB Panelization and Depanelization Techniques

 Figure 4: Breakaway Rails

-If you have any questions regarding PCBs or PCBA, please feel free to contact me at info@wellcircuits.com.
+If you have any queries about PCBs or PCBA, reach out to us at info@wellcircuits.com.